Winter storm pummels Edmonton, tow bans and travel advisories issued

 The rain froze as it landed, icing up walks and roadways throughout the city and capital region, evidenced by dozens of crashes.

-Edmonton police reported that there were 190 collsions between 6 a.m. and 6 p.m., including six that left people injured.
+Edmonton police said there were 190 reported collisions between 6 a.m. and 6 p.m., including six that left people injured.

 City trucks going for a dive this morning as they try to put sand on the roads #yeg #yegtraffic pic.twitter.com/lgdy3tZa2d— Aman Jaggi (@Aman5ingh) January 17, 2022